Marcin Szyszkowski: Life and education

-Szyszkowki moved to Krakow in October 1616 and became Bishop of Krakow on 3 June 1617.
-During his time as the Bishop of Krakow he opened several schools, churches, and chapels for the Franciscan friars.
+Szyszkowki moved to Kraków in October 1616 and became Bishop of Kraków on 3 June 1617.
+During his time as the Bishop of Kraków he opened several schools, churches, and chapels for the Franciscan friars.
 He was against the reforms and in his battle to preserve the Catholic Church he regained 37 churches for the cause.
-In the cathedral on Wawel in Krakow, present confession is in the form of a domed canopy made of black and rose marble, gilt-bronze and wood, which was created in the years 1626-1629 on Bishop Marcin Szyszkowski’s foundation.
+In the cathedral on Wawel in Kraków, present confession is in the form of a domed canopy made of black and rose marble, gilt-bronze and wood, which was created in the years 1626-1629 on Bishop Marcin Szyszkowski's foundation.

 The most popular sarcophaguses in the 17th century were in the form of busts of the deceased persons, in a style taking its origins from Rome.
-Four Baroque statues of the bishops of Cracow including Marcin Szyszkowski (made of black marble by Jan Trevano) were placed around St Stanislaus’ confession standing over the crypt in which the bishops are buried.
+Four Baroque statues of the bishops of Cracow including Marcin Szyszkowski (made of black marble by Jan Trevano) were placed around St Stanislaus' confession standing over the crypt in which the bishops are buried.